Ghosts Next Door

 "Nobody coming?"
 Alika asked.
 "How come?"

-“Cause dey all too old or dey all dead!
-Pretty soon us too going be dead!
-We go already!”
+"Cause dey all too old or dey all dead!
+Pretty soon, we are going to be dead!
+We go already!"
 She shouted.

 "No talk like dat!"
 Alika shoed her away.
 "They going come!"